samderlust/flutter_easy_form/README.md

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/samderlust)

-# Easy Form - handle form in flutter with ease
+# Ezy Form - handle form in flutter with ease

 ## Features

-"Easy Form" is a Flutter package designed to simplify the handling of forms within Flutter applications.
+"Ezy Form" is a Flutter package designed to simplify the handling of forms within Flutter applications.
 It offers a streamlined and efficient approach to form management, including features such as form validation, data input handling, error reporting, and state management.
 This package allows developers to create interactive and dynamic forms easily and efficiently.

 ## Installing and import the library:

 ```
 dependencies:
-    easy_form: <latest_version>
+    ezy_form: <latest_version>
 ```

 ## Usage